 What is Fringe Benefits Tax?

-Fringe Benefits Tax (FBT) is a tax payable by employers for benefits provided to an employee.
+How does Fringe Benefits Tax work?
 FBT is separate to income tax and is calculated on the taxable value of the benefits that you provide your employees.
 Some common examples of fringe benefits include:

 - Allowing an employee to use a work car for private purposes